Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/red-hat-virtualization.md

 * incremental backups are ****not supported
 * restore creates empty disks on the Proxy VM, imports merged data then recreates VM and reattaches volumes to the target VM

-**Note**: RHV API v4 environments require vProtect Node to be installed in one of the VMs residing on the RHV cluster. vProtect should detect automatically the VM with vProtect during index operation.
+**Note**: RHV API v4 environments require vProtect Node to be installed in one of the VMs residing on the RHV cluster. vProtect should automatically detect the VM with vProtect during the index operation.

 Disk attachment mode requires `Virtio-SCSI` to be enabled on the vProtect Node VM \(which can be enabled in VM settings -&gt; `Resource Allocation` -&gt; `VirtIO-SCSI Enabled` at the bottom\).

-During the backup/restore operations, disks are transferred by attaching them to the proxy VM.
+During backup/restore operations, disks are transferred by attaching them to the proxy VM.
 This approach does not require an export storage domain to be set up.

-Please make sure to follow these steps: [LVM setup on vProtect Node for disk attachment backup mode](../../common-tasks/lvm-setup-on-vprotect-node-for-disk-attachment-backup-mode.md).
+Please make sure that you follow these steps: [LVM setup on vProtect Node for disk attachment backup mode](../../common-tasks/lvm-setup-on-vprotect-node-for-disk-attachment-backup-mode.md).

 ### Disk image transfer API

-This API appeared in RHV 4.2 and allowed the ****export of individual snapshots directly from the RHV manager.
-So, instead of having to install multiple Proxy VMs, you can have a single external Node installation, which just invokes APIs via RHV manager.
+This API appears in RHV 4.2 and allows export of individual snapshots directly from the RHV manager.
+So instead of having to install multiple Proxy VMs, you can have a single external Node installation, which just invokes APIs via the RHV manager.

 This strategy supports incremental backups.
 Assuming you have RHV 4.2 or newer – just add your manager to vProtect and setup is done.
-From a network perspective - it requires two additional ports to open 54322 and 54323 and your data to be pulled from the hypervisor manager.
+From a network perspective, it requires two additional ports to be open - 54322 and 54323 - and your data to be pulled from the hypervisor manager.

 Unfortunately, there are a few problems with the current architecture of this solution.
-The biggest issue is that all traffic passes via RHV manager, which may impact transfer rates that you can achieve during the backup process.
-To put that into perspective – in disk attachment, you can basically read data as if it is a local drive, where it could potentially be deduplicated even before transferring it to the backup destination.
+The biggest issue is that all traffic passes via the RHV manager, which may impact the transfer rates that you can achieve during the backup process.
+To put this into perspective – in disk attachment, you can basically read data as if it is a local drive, where it could potentially be deduplicated even before transferring it to the backup destination.

 ![](../../../.gitbook/assets/deployment-vprotect-rhv-disk-image-transfer.png)